Naved Yasin

 Naved Yasin (born 15 July 1987) is a Pakistani cricketer.
 He has played in more than 100 first-class cricket matches since his debut in 2007, appearing domestically for several different teams, including Multan, State Bank of Pakistan, Khan Research Laboratories, Rawalpindi, and National Bank of Pakistan.
 He has also represented Pakistan at Under-19 and A-team level.

+Naved made his first-class debut for Multan against Hyderabad on 18 January 2007.